covid-at-home/covid-at-home/level3.md

 ### Illness diary

-It's best to keep the illness diary as a physical rather than electronic document for various reasons (e.g., data are more private and it's easier to take the sheet of paper in to a doctor's office or hospital, than to take a whole computer).
-To start the illness diary, you might take a sheet of blank computer paper or legal pad and turn it lengthwise / landscape orient it.
+You might want to use this printable [form](https://www.covid-at-home.info/images/covid-diary.pdf), or make your own.
+If you make your own, keep in mind it's better to keep the illness diary physical rather than electronic.
+It protects the data better from a privacy perspective.
+It also makes it easier to take in to a doctor's office or hospital.
+To start the illness diary if you want to make your own instead of printing the form, you might take a sheet of blank computer paper or legal pad and turn it lengthwise / landscape orient it.
 Write the fields you want to track on the left in the first column header.
 Write the first day's date at the top in the first row header.
 Then just fill it out as you go.

 Columns should include:
 - daily weight